Mark Bostridge

-Mark Bostridge (born 1960) is a British writer and critic, known for his historical biographies.
+Mark Bostridge (born 1961) is a British writer and critic, known for his historical biographies "Who's Who, 2026 ed.".

 Life and career

 He was educated at Westminster School and read Modern History at St Anne's College, Oxford, from 1979 to 1984.
 At Oxford, he was awarded the Gladstone Memorial Prize.
 After university, he worked for a time for Shirley Williams, then President of the SDP.
 Later, he worked for BBC Television.

 His first book was Vera Brittain: A Life, co-written with Paul Berry and published in 1995.
 This biography of the writer and peace campaigner Vera Brittain was shortlisted for the two major non-fiction prizes of its day, the Whitbread Prize and the NCR Book Award as well as the Fawcett Prize.
 Bostridge's next Brittain project was a collaboration with Alan Bishop.
 Their edition of her letters was published in 1998 as Letters from a Lost Generation, and Bostridge adapted the letters for a BBC Radio Four series starring Amanda Root as Brittain and Rupert Graves as Roland Leighton, who was killed in the First World War.